 The devices on this page have worked well for us, and we would recommend them to anyone looking to put together a camera system.
 We are not compensated in any way for recommending them.

-Camect can also automatically configure many other cameras, and with manual setup, Camect can use any camera that has a local video stream url.
+Note that Camect will work with many other cameras.
+Some cameras require manual setup but Camect can use any camera that provides a local video stream url.

 These cameras can connect using a network cable or wifi.
 However, they only support only 2.4 GHz wifi (i.e. they don’t support 5 GHz wifi networks).

-When installing outdoor cameras, you’ll need to figure out how to get both power and network connectivity to each one.
+When installing outdoor cameras, you’ll need to get both power and network connectivity to each one.

-If you will be running cables to your outdoor cameras, you should probably run POE (“power over ethernet”) cables, as a single cable will carry both power and network to your camera.
-If you already have power at your camera location, a wifi camera will work as long as you also have a good wifi signal and a good wifi router that can handle all of your video traffic.
+If you will be running cables to your cameras, run PoE (“power over ethernet”) cables, as a single cable will carry both power and network to your camera.
+If you already have power at your camera location, a Wi-Fi camera will work if you have a good wifi signal and a good Wi-Fi router that can handle all of your video traffic.

-The outdoor wifi models below can all be connected to a wired network.
-We recommend that you first plug the camera into the wired network, set the wifi credentials via your Camect Home recorder, and then unplug the network and let the camera connect to Wi-Fi.
+The outdoor Wi-Fi models below can all be connected to a wired network.
+We recommend that you first plug the camera into the wired network, set the Wi-Fi credentials via your Camect Home recorder, and then unplug the network and let the camera connect to Wi-Fi.
 Alternatively, you can follow the manufacturer’s advice on how to configure Wi-Fi.

 These cameras happen to be bullet style cameras.
-Over time a bullet camera is a little more likely to move than a turret style camera (such as the Dahua HDW5231R-ZE mentioned below) whose weight is more evenly distributed relative to the mount.
+A bullet camera is a little more likely to move over time than a turret style camera (such as the Dahua HDW5231R-ZE mentioned below) whose weight is more evenly distributed relative to the mount.
 In our experience, camera movement has not turned out to be a problem requiring more than one adjustment every year or so.